MoHampton/100-days-of-Code2/log.md

 ---

 ### Day 18: December 5, 2017

 **Today's Progress**: Took time out today to review javascript code to dynamically print a contact list from a SharePoint portal site.

 **Thoughts** I'm excited to get my hands dirty...finally!

 ---

+### Day 19: December 6, 2017

+**Today's Progress**: SharePoint Designer Training

+**Thoughts** Had fun learing how to build apps with SharePoint Desinger.
+This should minimize making unneccessary code when Microsoft has many out of the box options.
+I learned how to make contacts, custom lists and calendars.
+I have two more days of class to attend.
+I truly cannot wait for tomorrow!

+---